-First, you’ll need to decide which DNS server you want to use.
-Make a note of the Primary and Secondary DNS server IP addresses (for example 18.104.22.168 and 22.214.171.124 for Cloudflare), because you will need to enter both.
+First, you’ll need to decide which free DNS server you want to use.
+Make a note of the Primary and Secondary DNS server IP addresses (for example, 188.8.131.52 and 184.108.40.206 for Cloudflare) because you’ll need both.

 To change DNS servers, you can either switch them on each device or change the settings on your Wi-Fi router.

-For precise instructions on setting up DNS servers on various devices, consult the OpenDNS setup guides (but, if you’re not using OpenDNS, remember to change the IP address to whichever service you want to use).
+For precise instructions on setting up DNS servers on various devices, consult the OpenDNS setup guides.
+But, if you’re not using OpenDNS, remember to change the IP address to whichever service you want to use.